 Kapha is constructed of the water and earth elements and is responsible for function of preservation and strength.
 Kapha is the driving force behind growth, immunity, flexibility, sustenance and lubrication of the body.
 It fills the intercellular spaces of the body, protecting and minimising destruction and wear and tear of tissues due to friction created by the movement of Vata.
 In short, Kapha is the opposite dosha to Vata.

 Some typical Kapha characteristics:

 The primary function of Kapha is protection, growth, strength and renewal.
 Kapha body types are usually of a strong build and have excellent stamina.
-When in balance, Kapha individuals have large, soft eyes; smooth, radiant skin; thick hair, strong sleeping patterns, regular appetite and are calm, loyal, thoughtful and loving by nature.
+When in balance, Kapha individuals have large, soft eyes; smooth, radiant skin; thick hair, strong sleeping patterns, a regular appetite and are calm, loyal, thoughtful and loving by nature.

 Possible causes of aggravated Kapha:

-Kapha can become aggravated a diet too heavy in sweet, sour and salty tastes.
+Kapha can become aggravated with a diet too heavy in sweet, sour and salty tastes.
 Foods that are overly sweet, processed and heavy will vitiate Kapha.
 Over eating, excess sleep, daytime napping, cold, damp environments and a sedentary lifestyle all increase Kapha.
 A disruption to the immune system, a increase to the fat tissue and excess fluid in the body will affect the Kapha dosha.

 .Some of the potential complications you may experience when there is a Kapha imbalance: